cidbeltran/gridstack-angular/demo/bower_components/gridstack/doc/README.md

 - `doAnimate` - if `true` the grid will animate.

-### setGridWidth(gridWidth, doNotPropagate)

-(Experimental) Modify number of columns in the grid.
-Will attempt to update existing widgets to conform to new number of columns.
-Requires `gridstack-extra.css` or `gridstack-extra.min.css`.

-- `gridWidth` - Integer between 1 and 12.
-- `doNotPropagate` - if true existing widgets will not be updated.

 ### setStatic(staticValue)

 Toggle the grid static state.
 Also toggle the `grid-stack-static` class.